Special needs education

 Dutch special needs education consists of 4 clusters:

-- Cluster 4: children with disorders and behavioural problems.
+- Cluster 4: children with mental health conditions (including autism), and behavioural problems

 Lighthouse Special Education